Featured post image

 Final Thoughts

 Intrusive thoughts have no link to actual harm being caused to your baby.
-In fact, the very fact that you’re distressed by these thoughts—and that you’ve taken the time to seek out information—shows that they don’t reflect your true values or intentions.
+In fact, the very fact that you’re distressed by these thoughts shows that they don’t reflect your true values or intentions.

 If you feel that you would benefit from further 1:1 support to tackle intrusive thoughts, you can find out more about my practice here or contact me with any questions here.
 I also offer a free, no-obligation 20-minute consultation to discuss how I can support you.
 You can book that here.